Skip to content

 The tax exemption and property tax waiver application can be found here.

-Veteran benefits in New Mexico for education are wide-ranging!
-The state offers a plethora of programs for veterans and service members (and their families) who seek tuition and education support.
+New Mexico offers a plethora of programs for veterans and service members (and their families) who seek tuition and education support.

 Veterans, spouses and their children in New Mexico are given in-state tuition rates at any state-funded college, university, vocational school or vocational training program.

-Learn more about tuition waivers at the University of New Mexico here.
+Learn more about tuition waivers at the University of New Mexico.

 New Mexico In State Tuition